Available gestures

 With the exception of useGesture which is a special hook, all other hooks share the same API:

-const bind = useDrag((state) => doSomethingWith(state), config)
+const bind = useDrag((state) => doSomethingWith(state), config)return <div {...bind(arg)} />

-• state is an object containing all attributes of the gesture, including the original event.
+stateis an object containing all attributes of the gesture, including the original event.
 That state is passed to your handler every time the gesture updates.
-You can find all state attributes in the Gesture state section.
+You can find all state attributes in the Gesture state section.configis an object containing options for the gesture.
+You can find all config options in the Gesture options section.argis a custom argument you can pass to the bind function.
+See this example to see where it can be useful.

 Vanilla